Benefits of Mindfulness

 Mindfulness is being present in each moment.
 How does this help?

 Mindfulness helps us to be in the “being mode” instead of “doing mode” and this helps with the day to day experience of living.
-There is a body of evidence that if we practice mindfulness and meditation exercises regularly this can reduce stress and burnout.
-It can help rewire the parts of the brain associated with creative thinking and decision making.
-It also affects the part of the brain that is associated with the flight or fight mode in a positive way as it decreases this area of the brain so we are not living in a constant state of fear.
+There is a body of evidence that if we practice mindfulness regularly this can reduce stress and burnout.
+Mindfulness can help rewire the parts of the brain associated with creative thinking and decision making.
+Mindfulness also affects the part of the brain that is associated with the flight or fight mode in a positive way so we are not living in a constant state of fear.